General State of the Market

 Effects on the Company’s Activity and Management

-The company shall continue to operate its business, under the PA’s supervision.
-The PA’s prior written authorisation is required for "acts of special importance" (ie, any act that may materially impact the companies’ viability or the creditors’ rights, such as the sale of the business or relevant assets, acquisition of property, conclusion of long-term agreements, assumption of liabilities and provision of collateral); without the PA’s approval, the said transactions have no effect.
-However, if there is a concern over poor management, the debtor’s management powers may, upon the court’s decision, be restricted even further.
+The company may continue to operate its business, under the PA’s supervision.
+The PA’s prior written authorisation is required for "acts of special importance" (ie, any act that may materially impact the company's viability or the creditors’ rights, such as the sale of the business or relevant assets, acquisition of property, conclusion of long-term agreements, assumption of liabilities and provision of collateral).
+Without the PA’s approval, said transactions have no effect.

-During the PER, the creditors negotiate and vote the restructuring plan.
+During a PER, the different categories of creditors negotiate and vote the restructuring plan.

 Classes of Creditors